WeblateOrg/weblate/docs/admin/install.rst

 Database setup for Weblate
 --------------------------

-It is recommended to run Weblate with a PostgreSQL database server.
+It is recommended to run Weblate with a PostgreSQL database-server.

 .. seealso::